-The curriculum at Shepherds Down follows the broad framework for the Early Years Foundation Stage and The National Curriculum.
+The curriculum at Shepherds Down school comprises the school curriculum and identified priorities for learning, the Foundation stage and the National Curriculum.

 Pupils follow the Read, Write Inc programme for introducing phonics and reading.